Healthy Homes Assessment Breaker Bay

 Draught Stopping Breaker Bay

-Draughts are a major cause of low temperatures inside homes.
-A draughty home is more expensive to heat, which means wasting energy and incurring higher costs.
+Draughts can lead to lower temperatures in houses.
+A damp house is more expensive to heat, which means wasting energy and incurring higher costs.

-If you are able to feel external air entering or the air is clear out of a hole or gap or crack, then it is most likely a gap or crack that requirements sealing in any way.
-Cracks and gaps that are large should be sealed permanently.
-The gaps that exceed 3mm that let air into or out within your house need seals.
-In the case of an open fireplace isn’t being used, it may cause draughts and should be blocked from.
-Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed whenever imaginable.
+If you are able to feel external air flowing in or an unobstructed draught coming from a gap or hole that is, it’s likely to be a gap or an opening that requirements sealing in the way you can.
+Large gaps and cracks should be sealed permanently.
+Any gaps greater than 3mm that allow air in or out of the home need the sealing.
+For instance, if an open fireplace isn’t used it can create draughts.
+This should be sealed from.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed whenever imaginable.

-There is no require to block holes or gaps that are part of the construction.
-For instance, small gaps around windows and doors could be required to allow for movement of the building as the household heats and cools, to allow them to be shut and opened, rather than sticking.
-We will test all doors and windows in your Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps that are part of the building.
+For example, tiny gaps around windows and doors could be necessary to allow movement of the building when the home heats and cools, so that they can still be closed and opened instead of instead of being stuck.
+We will inspect all doors and windows during our Healthy Homes assessment of your rental property.

 draught stopping building inspections